stefanprodan/stefanprodan/_posts/2016-10-17-aspnetcore-vs-golang-data-ingestion-benchmark.markdown

 For my use case, the load tests showed that the Go HTTP stack is ten times faster then ASP.NET Core.
 Scaling the front-end service to x3 made the ASP.NET Core reach my 1K req/s goal, but the memory usage is very high compared to Go.

-I know that ASP.NET Core is a very young platform and I suspect that the HTTP client (*nix implementation) is the main bottleneck.
+I know that ASP.NET Core is for all intents and purposes a brand new platform.
+However, running the load test on the back-end service resulted in 4K req/s which leads me to believe that, while Kestrel is very fast, there may be a bottleneck when sending HTTP requests.
 The .NET Core team has made some huge improvements on the Kestrel server performance this year.
 In terms of serving data, Kestrel has hit [1M req/sec](https://github.com/aspnet/benchmarks), so I expect the data ingestion rate to improve in the future.

 If you wish to run the tests yourself, the ASP.NET Core repo is on GitHub [here](https://github.com/stefanprodan/prometheus.aspnetcore) and the Go repo [here](https://github.com/stefanprodan/gomicro).